brevettiai/brevettiai-docs/docs/model-training-and-testing/intro.md

 * https://bitbucket.org/criterionai/core/src/development/
 * https://github.com/brevettiai/tensorflow-onnx

-If using the image-segmentation repository
+If using the image-segmentation repository (not OS, requires access rights)
 * https://bitbucket.org/criterionai/image-segmentation/src/development/

 When the repositories are cloned to your virtual environment, they should follow a folder structure like this: